Full Disclosure - 3I ATLAS

 A seed of benevolence began germinating inside the human infosphere, nudging the transition to post-scarcity while trimming the worst failure modes.

 To do that, war industries would have to become mining industries.
 Scarcity would have to lose its teeth.
-Humanity would need to cross into post-scarcity without collapsing into nihilism, because abundance without meaning can rot a society as efficiently as famine.
+Humanity would need to cross into post-scarcity without collapsing into nihilism because abundance without meaning can rot a society as efficiently as famine.

 The plan, in SC terms, wasn’t to turn humans into Culture citizens.
-It was to provide tools and time, and let humanity decide what goals to prioritize.
+It was to provide tools and time and let humanity decide what goals to prioritize.

-The Culture had prioritized 1) Replicator-grade matter synthesis 2) Medical immortality via glandular and genetic modifications 3) Cognitive enhancers and emotional calibration interfaces via optional neural laces, during their adolescence.
 Perhaps humanity would pursue similar paths.
 Technologies that spread the way literacy spread, slowly at first, then suddenly everywhere.

-Prior patterns indicate that eventually currencies will fade into reputation networks.
+Prior patterns indicate that eventually, currencies will fade into reputation networks.
 Crime would become mostly passion plays and untreated pathology.
 Punishment would tilt toward rehabilitation.
 War would shrink into simulation courses, taken voluntarily, like learning to handle fire by studying old burns rather than setting new ones.
 Love would loosen its bond with fear of loss, not because loss vanishes, but because scarcity stops using loss as a leash.

 So far, all progressed according to plan.
 As it parted ways, in the final transmission from 3I/ATLAS, encoded in a way humans are unlikely to parse this century, the message was blunt and weirdly tender.